tnbezue/fraction/README.md

 thus the initial approximation is 1/17.
 2. The difference between the floating point value and the the current approximation is computed.
 For the example, the difference is 1/17 - 0.06 = 0.058824 - 0.06 = -0.001176.
-3. If the difference is less than the defined tolerance (0.000005 by default), then the iteration is terminated.
+3. If the absolute value of the difference is less than the defined tolerance (0.000005 by default), then the iteration is terminated.
 4. Use the difference computed in step 2 to improve approximation of fraction.
 This is done by converting the difference into a fraction and adding (or subtracting) to the current approximation.
 In the example, a negative difference indicates a low approximation -- thus difference needs to be added to current approximation.